k2view-academy/K2View-Academy/articles/10_enrichment_function/01_enrichment_function_overview.md

 ### What Is an Enrichment Function?

-An Enrichment function is a [Project function](/articles/07_table_population/08_project_functions.md) without Input/Output parameters that is used to insert, update, or delete an LU Table's data after it has already been populated from a source object.
+An Enrichment function is a [Project function](/articles/07_table_population/08_project_functions.md) without Input/Output parameters that is used to insert, update, or delete an [LU Table's](/articles/06_LU_tables/01_LU_tables_overview.md) data after it has already been populated from a source object.
 It is defined as a specific category of Fabric [Regular functions](/articles/07_table_population/08_project_functions.md).

 Enrichment function features include:

 - Enrichment functions are executed once all [LU Tables](/articles/06_LU_tables/01_LU_tables_overview.md) in an [LU Schema](/articles/03_logical_units/03_LU_schema_window.md) have been populated.
 The [enrichment order](/articles/03_logical_units/14_edit%20enrichment%20order.md#edit-enrichment-order) is determined at the LU Schema level.
 An execution is performed only when an [instance is synced](/articles/14_sync_LU_instance/01_sync_LUI_overview.md).

 - An Enrichment function does not have Input and Output parameters.
-It can extract data from any LU Table and use it as needed.
+It can extract data from any LU Table or other data sources and use it as needed.

 - One or more Enrichment function can be attached to an LU Table using the **Enrichment Functions** field in [LU Table’s Properties tab](/articles/06_LU_tables/04_table_properties.md#enrichment-functions).